IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv-blazor.md

 - `Select`, `Dropdown`
     - exposed `selectedItem`, `items` and `groups` getters
 - `XamRadialGauge`
+    - New title/subtitle properties. `TitleText`, `SubtitleText` will appear near the bottom the gauge.
+In addition, the various title/subtitle font properties were added such as `TitleFontSize`, `TitleFontFamily`, `TitleFontStyle`, and `TitleFontWeight`.
+Finally, the new `TitleDisplaysValue` will allow the value to correspond with the needle's position.
     - New `OpticalScalingEnabled` and `OpticalScalingSize` properties for the `XamRadialGauge`.
 This new feature will manage the size at which labels, titles, and subtitles of the gauge have 100% optical scaling.
 You can read more about this new feature [here](radial-gauge.md#optical-scaling)
+    - New highlight needle was added. `HighlightValue` and `HighlightValueDisplayMode` set to both a value and 'Overlay'.
+This will make the main needle to appear faded.
 ### General

 - `Input`, `MaskInput`, `DateTimeInput`, `Rating`